(Mr. Insouciance himself, Andy on the table.)

 The police blocking the road to the airport gave us the opportunity to turn around or go to the rodeo grounds road to turn around.

 We could see several airplanes on the ground and some that were beginning to take off, in rapid succession, in imitation of the traffic on the ground.

 After the trip to the airport, Craig suggested we take a gander at the crowd at Carhenge.
 I was concerned it would be nearly impossible to return on the south lane, given there was a steady line of cars leaving Carhenge heading toward Colorado and places south, but Craig was driving and he won the discussion!

-Based on the license plates on cars passing us from town’s edge all the way to Carhenge (three or so miles or 4,8 kilometers or so), I think Colorado had the biggest contingent of travellers (like Andy and Laura), even though I saw a plates on cars from many places, including New York, Oregon, Manitoba and many closer places as we progressed along the road.
+Based on the license plates on cars passing us from town’s edge all the way to Carhenge (three or so miles or 4,8 kilometers or so), I think Colorado had the biggest contingent of travelers (like Andy and Laura, the couple who slept in their car behind Dairy Queen), though I saw plates on cars from many places, including New York, Oregon, Manitoba and many closer places as we progressed along the road.
 Other guests came to Alliance from all over the world, based on the expectation that Western Nebraska and the Sandhills would be among the best places to view the event for lack of cloud cover.

 Farmers close to Carhenge had signs saying there was parking for $50, $30, and $20, depending on how close they were to Carhenge – so much for the City of Alliance’s plea not to screw our visitors! – but many people hiked from town, about two miles or so or parked along the side roads for free.
 Good for them!
 There were electronic signs warning of turning cars and of the need to watch for pedestrians on the side of the road, warnings well heeded and, perhaps, not necessary given the slow pace of the endless traffic